39 Best Coding Games for Kids that Teach Programming

 Using simple action cards, kids get to program their parents or friends to do silly movements while they learn skills like linear thinking, sequencing, prototyping, debugging, and coding.

-Overall: Brought to you from education giant Fisher-Price, Think & Learn Code-a-pillar is an interactive game that was designed for young kids to discover and explore the world of coding.
+Best Because: Brought to you from education giant Fisher-Price, Think & Learn Code-a-pillar is an interactive game that was designed for young kids to discover and explore the world of coding.

 With a cute and irresistible caterpillar as the lead of this game, kids will be able to help him eat, play, and advance through various obstacles, all while expanding their logic and sequencing skills, as well as their number recognition and problem solving abilities.